Tariq1981/BatchETLSparkFramework/README.md

     - **JobExecIdName**: Name of the column which will be added and populated with unique value for the run.

 ## Files and description

+This section will list each file in the repo and a description.
+- [Spark framework package](scripts/sparkETLJobs): This is the package for the main framework and contains the following files:
+  - [baseetljob.py](scripts/sparkETLJobs/baseetljob.py): It contains the base class **ETLJob** for running the ETL logic without using JSON files.
+    It also contains a subclass **SQLETLJob** which runs the ETL logic using SQL.
+The ETL logic will be described using JSON format.
+  - [etlutils.py](scripts/sparkETLJobs/etlutils.py): Contains static functions used as utitlity functions in the framework.
+  - [strings.py](scripts/sparkETLJobs/strings.py): Can be used to hold any hardcoded strings.
+- [connectors](/scripts/sparkETLJobs/connectors): It is package for the vailable connectors and can be extended to add more.
+It contains the following:
+  - [abstractConnector.py](/scripts/sparkETLJobs/connectors/abstractConnector.py): It contains **AbstractConnector** class which is the base class for all the connectors.
+  - [hdfsconnector.py](/scripts/sparkETLJobs/connectors/hdfsconnector.py): It contains **HdfsConnector** connector class for reading and writing files on HDFS.
+  - [hiveconnector.py](/scripts/sparkETLJobs/connectors/hiveconnector.py): It contains **HiveConnector** connector class to read and write data to Hive.
+  - [deltaconnector.py](/scripts/sparkETLJobs/connectors/deltaconnector.py): It contains **DeltaConnector** connector class to read and write Delta tables.

 #Example Usage Code